Using Invalid Instruments on Purpose: Focused Moment Selection and Averaging for GMM: Moment Averaging and Post-Selection Estimators

 satisfying Assumption \ref{assump:weights} (b).
 Thus, post-selection estimators based on the FMSC, a downward $J$-test procedure, or the GMM moment selection criteria of \cite{Andrews1999} all fall within the ambit of \ref{cor:momentavg}.
-The consistent criteria of \cite{Andrews1999}, however, are not particularly interesting under local mis-specification.\footnote{For more discussion of these criteria, see Section \ref{sec:chooseIVsim} below.} Intuitively, because they aim to select all valid moment conditions w.p.a.1, we would expect that under Assumption \ref{assump:drift} they simply choose the full moment set in the limit.
-The following result shows that this intuition is correct. \begin{thm}[Consistent Criteria under Local Mis-Specification] Consider a moment selection criterion of the form $MSC(S) = J_n(S) - h(|S|)\kappa_n$, where $h$ is strictly increasing, $\lim_{n\rightarrow \infty}\kappa_n = \infty$, and $\kappa_n = o(n)$.
-Under the conditions of Theorem \ref{thm:normality}, $MSC(S)$ selects the full moment set with probability approaching one. \end{thm} The preceding result is a special case of a more general phenomenon: consistent selection procedures cannot detect model violations of order $O(n^{-1/2})$.
+The consistent criteria of \cite{Andrews1999}, however, are not particularly interesting under local mis-specification.\footnote{For more discussion of these criteria, see Section \ref{sec:chooseIVsim} below.} Intuitively, because they aim to select all valid moment conditions w.p.a.1, we would expect that under Assumption \ref{assump:drift} they choose the full moment set in the limit.
+The following result shows that this intuition is correct.\footnote{This result is a special case of a more general phenomenon: consistent selection procedures cannot detect model violations of order $O(n^{-1/2})$.} \begin{thm}[Consistent Criteria under Local Mis-Specification] Consider a moment selection criterion of the form $MSC(S) = J_n(S) - h(|S|)\kappa_n$, where $h$ is strictly increasing, $\lim_{n\rightarrow \infty}\kappa_n = \infty$, and $\kappa_n = o(n)$.
+Under the conditions of Theorem \ref{thm:normality}, $MSC(S)$ selects the full moment set with probability approaching one. \end{thm}